 Mine Detection Dogs

 MLI launched the Mine Detection Dog Partnership Program (MDDPP) in 1999.
 The program utilizes government and private donations to purchase, train and deliver Mine Detection Dogs (MDDs) to landmine removal organizations within a mine-affected country.
 There are currently more than 900 MDDs working in 24 countries; MLI has donated more than 200 of those dogs.
-Since launching the MDD program, MLI’s life-saving dogs have searched more than 10,800 acres of mine-contaminated land (see our Where We Work page), saving countless lives!
+Since launching the MDD program, MLI’s life-saving dogs have searched more than 45 million square meters of mine-contaminated land (see our Where We Work page), saving countless lives!
 Learn how to fully sponsor a life-saving MDD or join our Share-A-Dog program!

 What We Do